minio/docs/source/developers/sts-for-operator.rst

 The complete process includes the following steps:

-1. An application sends an API request to the MinIO Operator containing the tenant namespace and a service account to use.
+1. An application sends an ``AssumeRoleWithWebidentity`` :ref:`API request <minio-sts-assumerolewithwebidentity>` to the MinIO Operator containing the tenant namespace and a service account to use.
 2. The MinIO Operator uses the Kubernetes API to check that the JSON Web Token (JWT) associated with the :ref:`service account <minio-operator-sts-service-account>` in the application's request is valid.
 3. The Kubernetes API returns the results of its validity check.
 4. The MinIO Operator checks for :ref:`Policy Bindings <minio-operator-sts-policy-binding>` that matches the application.